Mail Bomb Suspect Reportedly Had List Of More Than 100 Potential Targets

 Fingerprints, DNA and social media posts led authorities to identify Sayoc as the suspect after he allegedly mailed a series of suspicious packages containing potentially explosive devices to Democrats, CNN and prominent Trump critics throughout the U.S.

-Packages were addressed former President Barack Obama, former Secretary of State Hillary Clinton, former Vice President Joe Biden, Rep. Maxine Waters, D-Calif., Sen. Cory Booker, D-N.J., Sen. Kamala Harris, D-Calif., former CIA Director John Brennan and former Director of National Intelligence James Clapper.
+Packages were addressed to former President Barack Obama, former Secretary of State Hillary Clinton, former Vice President Joe Biden, Rep. Maxine Waters, D-Calif., Sen. Cory Booker, D-N.J., Sen. Kamala Harris, D-Calif., former CIA Director John Brennan and former Director of National Intelligence James Clapper.

 Packages were also addressed to billionaire George Soros (whose Open Society Foundation has supported NPR in the past) and billionaire donor Tom Steyer, who is financially supporting a campaign to impeach Trump.
 A package was also addressed to the actor Robert De Niro, a harsh critic of Trump.